Richard David Precht

 Richard David Precht ([ˈʁɪçaʁt ˈdaːvɪt ˈpʁɛçt]; born 8 December 1964) is a German philosopher and author of successful popular science books about philosophical issues.
 He hosts the TV show "Precht" on ZDF.

-He is an honorary professor of philosophy at the Leuphana University of Lüneburg and an honorary professor of philosophy and aesthetics at the Hanns Eisler University of Music in Berlin.
+He was an honorary professor of philosophy at the Leuphana University of Lüneburg from 2011 to October 2023 and is an honorary professor of philosophy and aesthetics at the Hanns Eisler University of Music in Berlin.
 Since the great success with Wer bin ich – und wenn ja, wie viele?
 (English title: Who am I – and if so, how many?), Precht's books on philosophical or sociopolitical topics became bestsellers.

 Life

 Richard David Precht was born and raised in Solingen.
 His father, Hans-Jürgen Precht, was born in Hanover in 1933, and his mother in Neuhof bei Berlin in 1938.
 After higher secondary schooling Abitur at the Gymnasium Schwertstraße in Solingen, Precht did his alternative service as a parish worker.
 Later he studied philosophy, German studies and history of art at the University of Cologne.
 In 1994, he obtained a doctorate (Dr. phil.) in German studies.
 From 1991 to 1995 he worked as a scientific assistant in a cognitive science research project.

 In 1997, Precht was Arthur F. Burns Fellow at Chicago Tribune.
 Two years later, Precht received the Heinz-Kühn-Scholarship.
 In 2000–01, he was Fellow at the European College of Journalism, and in 2001, he was awarded for journalism in the field of biomedical studies.

 As an essayist, Precht has written for German newspapers and magazines.
 From 2002 to 2004 he was a columnist of Literaturen, a sophisticated intellectual literary magazine, and from 2005 to 2008 he was freelance moderator of Tageszeichen, a broadcast program of WDR.

 Precht has a son and three stepchildren.